Philipp-Eisermann/sevareparser/README.md

 --> If the experiment types were to be extended:
 > Make sure than the short form of the prefix DOES NOT start with "." (causes problem in plotter)

+Required Packages:
+> SevareParser and SevarePlotter use numpy and scipy, which can be installed using pip: sudo apt install python3-pip pip3 install -U numpy scipy